Labor Rallies Throughout History: Key Events That Shaped Workers' Rights

 The Lawrence textile strike of 1912, also known as the "Bread and Roses" strike, began when textile workers in Lawrence, Massachusetts, walked off the job after learning that a new state law reducing working hours for women and children would result in reduced pay.
 The strike quickly grew to involve over 20,000 workers from more than 40 different nationalities.

 The events at Lawrence became famous for the solidarity displayed by immigrant workers and the violent response from police.
-When police attacked strikers and their families, including women and children, the incident generated national outrage.
+On the flip side, when police attacked strikers and their families, including women and children, the incident generated national outrage.
 Perhaps most remarkably, when strikebreakers' children were sent to sympathetic families in other cities, the workers' decision to send their own children away to be cared for by supporters demonstrated extraordinary sacrifice and unity.

 The phrase "Bread and Roses," coined by James Oppenheim in a poem, came to symbolize the workers' demand not just for fair wages but for dignity and beauty in their lives as well.
 The strike eventually achieved partial victory, with many workers receiving wage increases, and it established Lawrence as a center of labor activism.